sul-cidr/patent_data_extractor/README.md

 ## DOCUMENTATION

-* clone the repo, and run `pip install -r requirements.txt` to install needed packages (`pipenv install` is also an option)
+* clone the repo, and run `pip install -r requirements.txt` to install needed packages (`pipenv install` is also an option).

 * Python >= 3.6 is required.